 Parents Need to Know

-Epic in scope while maintaining a patience and intimacy characteristic of European art cinema, THE GODFATHER is rightly considered one of the greatest films ever made.
-The Godfather continues to influence producers of films, television shows, and video games more than 30 years after its release.
+Epic in scope while maintaining a patience and intimacy characteristic of European art cinema, this film is rightly considered one of the greatest ever made.
+Despite valid questions around its role in perpetuating stereotypes of Italian Americans, The Godfather continues to influence producers of films, TV shows, and video games decades after its release.
 Nino Rota's score, the sumptuous set design, and Brando's raspy pseudo-whisper have become part of our collective cultural memory.

-The film possesses an operatic quality, yet it's more understated than it is flamboyant.
-It takes its subjects seriously, bestowing legitimacy upon the internecine power struggles of the Mafia normally reserved for classical themes in high art.
+The film has an operatic quality, yet it's more understated than it is flamboyant.
+It takes its subjects seriously, bestowing legitimacy upon the power struggles of the Mafia normally reserved for classical themes in high art.
 The film's release initiated a period when American filmmakers dared to take themselves and their artistic ambitions seriously (perhaps too seriously).
-There is something deeply resonant in the film's treatment of filial piety, the need for respect, and our culture's abiding interest in the parallel moral universe of the Mafia.
+There's something deeply resonant in the film's treatment of filial piety, the need for respect, and our culture's abiding interest in the parallel moral universe of the Mafia.

 Did we miss something on diversity?